Return to Home Page

 On the right is a photo of one of these panels taken at night.
 The photo is from the outside looking in to a lighted room.

-Door inserts can be larger then the samples shown above.
+Door inserts can be larger than the samples shown above.
 On the left is a panel,

 almost like a small transom, that is installed into a custom door made many years ago